 Note: See technote 1147041 for more details on server storage locations.

 - ClearCase Home directory and all subdirectories

 a.
-ClearCase Administrative group (clearcase) - Full Control
+ClearCase Administrative group (clearcase) - no access by default

 b.
 ClearCase Home = C:\Program Files\IBM\RationalSDLC\ClearCase

 For ClearCase versions prior to 22.214.171.124 the default path is C:\Program Files\Rational\ClearCase

 Due to the fact that share and NTFS permissions combine for the most restrictive when accessed over the network, the easiest way to control access to the VOB and view storage directories is to use share access controls, and leave the underlying NTFS directories as "Everyone: Full Control".